On the geometry of star domains and the spectra of Hodge-Laplace operators: Introduction

-This spectral convergence result is of evident theoretical interest in its own right.
-We deem it helpful in generalizing results over smooth convex domains to general convex domains.
-The stability of partial differential equations and the spectra of differential operators under domain perturbations is highly relevant to theoretical and computational engineering, where the calculus of differential forms has become an effective and popular tool~\cite{brenner2008mathematical,arnold2020hellan,holst2023geometric}.
-Taking the present discussion as a starting point, questions for future research include how we can extend the spectral convergence estimates to general Lipschitz domains and how we can generalize the Guerini--Savo inequalities to $L^{p}$ de~Rham complexes. \\
+We extend the scalar gauge and expansion functions to radial transformations from the unit ball onto a given star domain.
+These transformations are inverse to each other and bi-Lipschitz, and we quantify their Lipschitz constants in terms of geometric properties of the domain, analyzing the singular values of their Jacobians. \\

-This manuscript is organized as follows.
-We establish geometric results on convex domains in Section~\ref{section:geometry}.
-We discuss the $\Lebesgue^{2}$ de~Rham complex, the Hodge--Laplace operator and their spectra, and Poincar\'e--Friedrichs inequalities in Section~\ref{section:analysis}.
-The main result is proven in Section~\ref{section:mainresult}.
-We finish with a translation of these results into vector calculus in Section~\ref{section:vectorcalculus}, which we believe to be of particular interest for mathematical electromagnetism.
+The remainder of this manuscript is organized as follows.
+We establish geometric results on convex domains and star domains in Section~\ref{section:geometry}.
+We discuss the ${L}^{2}$ de~Rham complex, the Hodge--Laplace operators, and their spectra in Section~\ref{section:analysis}.
+The main result is proven in Section~\ref{section:inequalities}.
+We conclude with a translation of these results into the language of vector calculus in Section~\ref{section:vectorcalculus}, which we believe to be of particular interest for mathematical electromagnetism.